 The Library is a modern 30,000 square feet facility.
-AMML maintains over 3000 print books, more than 250 print journals and subscription to a range of electronic e-Journals resources including eBooks covering a wide range of medicine and allied health topics, bringing a wealth of up-to-date and reliable information to users.
-Library also has multiple copies of course core textbooks to support the curriculum at MBRU.
+AMML maintains over 3000 print books, more than 250 print journals and subscription to a range of electronic resources including e-Journals and eBooks covering a wide range of medicine and allied health topics, bringing a wealth of up-to-date and reliable information to users.
+The Library also has multiple copies of course core textbooks to support the curriculum at MBRU.
 Library electronic resources can be accessed remotely using the student's university email ID and password.
-Resources include: More than 24 databases covering 11,000 electronic journals, and more than 10,000 electronic books.
-The Library has developed an extensive network for sharing educational resources and journals with other libraries in the region.
+Library resources include: More than 30 databases covering 11,000 electronic journals, and more than 10.000 electronic books.
+The Library has developed an extensive network for sharing educational resources and iournals with other libraries in the region.
+New students will receive an induction into using the library and its online services as part of orientation, and librarians are available throughout the academic year to help students locate and use the materials and facilities they require.
+The regulations for use of the Library facilities are available in the Student Handbook.
+Library services include reference and information services, information literacy sessions, research support, interlibrary loans and document delivery, remote access, technology hub and wellness services.